ultralytics/ultralytics/docs/en/guides/segmented-object-isolation.md

     <summary> Expand for an explanation of the <code>drawContours()</code> configuration.</summary>
     <p>

-    - During testing it was found that wrapping the variable `contour` in brackets to form a list, `[contour]` would correctly generate the contour mask desired.
+    - Encapsulating the `contour` variable within square brackets, `[contour]`, was found to effectively generate the desired contour mask during testing.

-    - The `-1` indicates that all contours should be drawn.
+    - The value `-1` specified for the `drawContours()` parameter instructs the function to draw all contours present in the image.

-    - The `tuple` value `(255, 255, 255)` indicates that the contour will be drawn using white pixels, which is what we desire for this binary mask.
+    - The `tuple` `(255, 255, 255)` represents the color white, which is the desired color for drawing the contour in this binary mask.

     - The addition of `cv.FILLED` will color all pixels enclosed by the contour boundary the same, in this case, all enclosed pixels will be white.